The 7 Best Things to Do in Dhulikhel, Nepal

 Where to Stay in Dhulikhel

 Many of the hotels in Dhulikhel are not available to book online so for those, you can either call in advance or book it in person once you arrive.
 The prices for double/twin rooms start from Rs.
-1,500 per night.
+1,500 (USD 10) per night.

 📍 Best Budget Hotel: Tashidelek Guesthouse and Lodge